 at us with us as we publish embarrassing failure stories about our travel adventures.

 Lia is originally from Louisville, Kentucky.
 She grew up on an actual farm, with horses and everything.
 Despite this, she has – for no good reason – always had a Californian accent.
 The working theory is too many hours spent watching Clueless at a young, impressionable age.
-At any rate, after getting her degree in fashion design & apparel merchandising from the best college ever, Indiana University (GO HOOSIERS), she moved to the San Francisco Bay Area, where she hopped around in various merchandising and buying roles until finally accepting that she’s actually better at computers than she ever was at clothing.
+At any rate, after getting her degree in fashion design & apparel merchandising from the best college ever (and spending one incredible semester working at Walt Disney World), she moved to the San Francisco Bay Area, where she hopped around in various merchandising and buying roles until finally accepting that she’s actually better at computers than she ever was at clothing.
 Since founding her first e-commerce site and blog at age 16, she’s spent years denying her inner spreadsheet-loving, website-building nerd to no avail.

 Finally, she became a Business Systems Analyst, which we’re pretty sure has something to do with computers.
 She did a lot of things like optimizing business processes and designing business solutions and stuff that sounds boring unless you happen to do it yourself in which case it’s actually quite fun.
 This was all well and good and actually very enjoyable, but then she decided to throw it all away in search of ~adventure~ and a once in a lifetime opportunity to say f*** it and travel.
 She hopes this isn’t the biggest mistake of her life and that somebody will one day pay her a salary to solve their business problems again when she’s done living the irresponsible life of a nomad.
 She would particularly like to focus on making the retail and fashion industry supply chain more transparent, humane, and environmentally sustainable… while traveling on the weekends, of course.

 3 Words to Describe Lia’s Personality

 - Logical, analytical,

 a complete nerd, brutally and innappropriately honest, pragmatic